grpc/proposal/L25-expose-buffer-reader-writer.md

 ## Background

-We have seen several user complaints that creating custom serializes is not an easy task.
+We have seen several user complaints that creating custom serializers is not an easy task.
 For example, TensorFlow [duplicated an internal file](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/distributed_runtime/rpc/grpc_serialization_traits.h), which led to a [nasty bug](https://github.com/grpc/grpc/issues/10161).
-Another project had to use a hacky workarounds to subtype the `GrpcProtoBuffer{Reader|Writer}` classes in order to implement a zero copy serializer.
+Another project had to use a hacky workaround to subtype the `GrpcProtoBuffer{Reader|Writer}` classes in order to implement a zero copy serializer.

 ### Related Proposals:
-* This related to [L26](https://github.com/grpc/proposal/pull/63), in that it is making it easier to customize serialization code.
+* This relates to [L26](https://github.com/grpc/proposal/pull/63), in that it is making it easier to customize serialization code.

 ## Proposal